Blockchain And The Environment

 Non-fungible tokens — NFTs — are unique crypto assets that use a blockchain to record digital ownership.
 An NFT can represent any digital asset, like artwork, a GIF, a piece of music or a tweet.

-NFTs have been heavily blamed for the millions of tons of carbon emissions that heat our planet and contribute to climate change.
-Emissions are generated by the cryptos used to buy and sell NFTs and the vast amount of electricity used to power these transactions has caused controversy in recent years.
+NFTs have been heavily criticized for their part of the millions of tons of carbon emissions that contribute to climate change.
+Emissions are generated by the transactions used to buy and sell NFTs, which are as energy-intensive as other forms of blockchain transactions.

 Plans for ArtStation to launch an NFT platform were abandoned in March 2021 after some consideration of blockchain and the environmental impacts of NFTs.
 The online marketplace received criticism from climate activists who consider crypto art to be environmentally unethical.

 However, Tezos is a PoS blockchain that prioritises the environment.
-Tezos consumes over two million times less energy than PoW networks like Bitcoin or Ethereum, meaning developers and users can prioritise innovation without compromising on sustainability.
+Tezos consumes over two million times less energy than PoW networks like Bitcoin, meaning developers and users can prioritise innovation without compromising on sustainability.

 Regulations On Blockchain And The Environment

-The European Commission considers blockchain to be transformative and has set up several initiatives to support the development, monitoring and standardisation of blockchain technologies, including The Blockchain Partnership and The Blockchain Observatory and Forum.
+The European Commission considers blockchain to be transformative and has set up several initiatives to support the development, monitoring and standardisation of blockchain technologies, including the European Blockchain Partnership and the EU Blockchain Observatory and Forum.

 Beyond these initiatives, the EU has recently extended funding for blockchain research through its Horizon 2020 programme.
 The circular economy, blockchain and the environment is one of its current projects.